fau-advanced-separations/CADET-Process/docs/source/getting_started/fractionation.md

 To define corresponding fractionation intervals, the chromatograms, i.e., the concentration profiles $c_{i,k}\left(t\right)$ at the outlet(s) of the process must be evaluated.
 In a strict sense, a chromatogram is only given at the outlet of a single column.
 Note that here this term is used more generally for the concentration profiles at the outlets of a flow sheet, which only accounts for material leaving the process.
 The times for the start, $t_{start, j}$, and the end, $t_{end, j}$, of a product fraction $j$ have to be chosen such that constraints on product purity are met.
-It is important to note, that in advanced chromatographic process configurations, outlet chromatograms can be much more complex than the example shown in ref{fig:fractionation} and that multiple sections of the chromatogram may represent suitable fractions $j$ for collecting one target component $i$.
+It is important to note, that in advanced chromatographic process configurations, outlet chromatograms can be much more complex than the example shown below and that multiple sections of the chromatogram may represent suitable fractions $j$ for collecting one target component $i$.
-Moreover, flow sheets can have multiple outlets $k$ that have to be fractionated simultaneously, and the volumetric flow rate $Q_k$ at the outlets may depend on time.
+Moreover, flow sheets can have multiple outlets $k$ that have to be fractionated simultaneously.
+Also, the volumetric flow rate $Q_k$ at the outlets may depend on time and needs to be considered in the integral.
 These aspects are considered by defining the total product amount of a component $i$ as

 ```{math}